zorbathut/imtheworkernow/README.md

 Chef is hiding in his room.

-The final straw was: they're all jerks >:(
+The final straw was: Talked to fellow colonists

 ----